The Geelong Major Events Committee aims to support the development of a broad range of major events in our region.

 Ordinary meetings of Geelong Major Events are held bi-monthly on the third Monday of every second month.
-Meetings are held at City Hall and are open to the public.
+Meetings are held at 100 Brougham Street and are open to the public.

 - GME will strive to stimulate and encourage events that offer the best opportunity to provide measurable economic benefits, potential to market Geelong outside the municipality and enhance local community life through participation of residents.

 - GME will support the development and improvement of hallmark, major and developing events while focusing its activities on a clearly defined strategic program.